2018 Summer KCET Cinema Series Schedule | KCET

 Kayla a normal thirteen-year-old who manages to tolerate the pressure of contemporary suburban adolescence as she makes her way through the last week of middle school and the end of her disastrous eighth grade year.
 The film was nominated for the Grand Jury Prize at this year’s Sundance Film Festival.

-Q&A immediately following with writer /director Bo Burnham.
+Q&A immediately following with with star Elsie Fisher and writer/director Bo Burnham.

 JULY 17 - PUZZLE